tradle/cloudpal/README.md

 - Cloud PC connects all your devices onto a secure virtual network.
 It is an encrypted network that looks and works like a local network, but it's actually distributed, so devices can be at different locations or on different cell or WiFi networks.
 Why do I need it?
 Today we rely on Google and other Big Tech to connect us.
 Virtual network allows P2P applications to work without a central server.

-- Allow the outbound Internet from CloudPC and it becomes a **Personal VPN**.
+- As a bonus, allow the outbound Internet from your CloudPC and it becomes a **Personal VPN**.

 ### Advantages of Personal over traditional VPN
 Traditional VPN offers protection of connecting you to the Internet securely.
 Personal VPN does that beter and paves the road for Cloud apps, which VPNs do not offer today.